Sri Lankan economic crisis (2019–2024): November 2022

 By November 2022 the economic condition had significantly improved and the inflation rate had declined.
 It was reported that "Tourists are coming in slowly, with the country making a billion dollars in the first 10 months of the year.
 The fuel and gas queues have disappeared.
 Power cuts have reduced and despite the shrinking of the economy and the job losses, the situation has dramatically improved since the departure of Gotabaya.
 Therefore, a large section of Sri Lankans are willing to give Wickremesinghe a chance."
 The inflation rate rapidly declined.
 The country was declared safe and tourists resumed visiting the country again.
 The budget for the next fiscal year aimed to increase tax to help improve soften the economic crisis through self financing.
 It was however noted that total economic recovery would take until 2026.

 March 2023

-In March 2023, IMF Executive Board approved USD 3 billion under a new Extended Fund Facility (EFF) arrangement for Sri Lanka.
-The first tranche of $330m was released soon after with an additional USD 3.75 billion expected to follow from the World Bank, the Asian Development Bank and other lenders.
+In March 2023, IMF Executive Board approved US$3 billion under a new Extended Fund Facility (EFF) arrangement for Sri Lanka.
+The first tranche of $330m was released soon after with an additional US$3.75 billion expected to follow from the World Bank, the Asian Development Bank and other lenders.
 The Wickremesinghe administration undertook many reforms in order to meet the IMF conditions for the bailout.
 This included major tax increases and both debt restructuring that were widely unpopular.